DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

 # set the number of trials to try all bandits
 N_start = 50
 ```

-In practice, the value of `N_bandits` would depend on the number of versions your experiment is set out to test, and the number of visitors, `N`, is not necessary.
+In practice, the value of `N_bandits` would depend on the number of versions your experiment is set out to test, and the number of visitors, `N`, is unknown.

-In this script, we are creating a `class` named `BayesianAB`.
+In this script, we are creating a class named `BayesianAB`.
 Eventually, this class will include all the algorithms we cover in this article.
 We initiate the class with the following values:

 ```python
 class BayesianAB:
   def __init__(